Faster provable sieving algorithms for the Shortest Vector Problem and the Closest Vector Problem on lattices in $\ell_p$ norm: Approximation Algorithms for and

-Note that while stating the above theorem we assumed we are using the Linear Sieve in Algorithm \ref{alg:multI}.
-We can as well use the Mixed Sieve procedure as described in Section \ref{sec:subQuad}.
-Then we will get a space and time complexity of $2^{(\csp+\cmixp) n+o(n)}$ and $2^{(\csp+\cmixp+c_p)n+o(n)}$ respectively where $\cmixp=\log \left(2+\frac{2}{A\gamma}\right)+c_p$ and $c_p=\log(1+A)$ respectively.
-(In the Euclidean norm the parameters are as described in Theorem \ref{thm:subQuad}).
+Note that while presenting the above theorem, we assumed that we are using the Linear Sieve in Algorithm \ref{alg:multI}.
+We can also use the Mixed Sieve procedure as described in \mbox{Section \ref{sec:subQuad}}.
+Then, we will obtain space and time complexities of $2^{(\csp+\cmixp) n+o(n)}$ and $2^{(\csp+\cmixp+c_p)n+o(n)}$, respectively, where $\cmixp=\log \left(2+\frac{2}{A\gamma}\right)+c_p$ and $c_p=\log(1+A)$, respectively (in the Euclidean norm, the parameters are as described in Theorem \ref{thm:subQuad}).

-\paragraph{Comparison with provable approximation algorithms \cite{2011_LWXZ,2009_BN,2008_AJ}}
+\paragraph{{Comparison} with provable approximation algorithms \cite{2011_LWXZ,2009_BN,2008_AJ}}

-We have mentioned in Section \ref{sec:intro} that both \cite{2008_AJ,2009_BN} gave approximation algorithms for lattice problems that work for all $\ell_p$ norm and uses the quadratic sieving procedure (as has been described before).
-Using our notations, the space and time complexity of their approximate algorithms are $2^{\cspacep(BN)n+o(n)}$ and $2^{\ctimep(BN)n+o(n)}$ respectively where
+We have mentioned in Section \ref{sec:intro} that \cite{2008_AJ,2009_BN} gave approximation algorithms for lattice problems that work for all $\ell_p$ norms and use the quadratic sieving procedure (as has been described before).
+Using our notations, the space and time complexities of their approximate algorithms are $2^{\cspacep(BN)n+o(n)}$ and $2^{\ctimep(BN)n+o(n)}$, respectively, where

 The authors did not mention any explicit value of the constant in the exponent.
-Using the above formulae we conclude that \cite{2008_AJ} and \cite{2009_BN} can achieve a time and space complexity of $2^{3.169n+o(n)}$ and $2^{1.586n+o(n)}$ respectively at parameters $\gamma=0.99,\xi=10.001$ with a large constant approximation factor.
-In comparison we can achieve a space and time complexity of $2^{2.001n+o(n)}$ with a large constant approximation factor at the same parameters.
+Using the above formulae, we conclude that \cite{2008_AJ} and \cite{2009_BN} can achieve time and space complexities of $2^{3.169n+o(n)}$ and $2^{1.586n+o(n)}$, respectively, at parameters $\gamma=0.99,\xi=10.001$ with a large constant approximation factor.
+In comparison, we can achieve a space and time complexity of $2^{2.001n+o(n)}$ with a large constant approximation factor at the same parameters.

-In $\ell_2$ norm using mixed sieving procedure we obtain time and space complexity of $2^{1.73n+o(n)}$ and a large constant approximation factor at parameters $\gamma=0.999$,$\xi=1$.
-In \cite{2011_LWXZ} the best running time reported is $2^{0.802n}$ for large approximation factor.
+In $\ell_2$ norm, using the mixed sieving procedure, we obtain a time and space complexity of $2^{1.73n+o(n)}$ and a large constant approximation factor at parameters $\gamma=0.999$,$\xi=1$.
+In \cite{2011_LWXZ}, the best running time reported is $2^{0.802n}$ for a large approximation factor.

-Using similar linear sieve a time and space complexity of $3^n$, i.e. $2^{1.585n+o(n)}$ can be achieved for the $\ell_{\infty}$ norm for large constant approximation factor \cite{2018_AM}.
+Using a similar linear sieve, a time and space complexity of $3^n$ i.e., $2^{1.585n+o(n)}$ can be achieved for the $\ell_{\infty}$ norm for a large constant approximation factor \cite{2018_AM}.